-Here’s the deal on soaker hoses… They are a very efficient way to irrigate plants without wasting of water.
+Here’s the deal on soaker hoses… They are a very efficient way to irrigate plants without wasting water.

 There is no runoff and compared to the overhead sprinkler method, and less water is lost through evaporation.

 What makes drip hoses an excellent watering solution in landscape and gardens beds?

 The water is delivered low to the ground, close to the plant roots.
 This keeps the foliage dry, reducing the chances of fungal infection to the plants.

 Drip irrigation systems are different from soaker hoses.
-Drip irrigation uses flexible plastic tubing with tiny holes or emitters which drip or spray water slowly on the soil.
+A drip system uses flexible plastic drip hose tubing with tiny holes or emitters which drip or spray water slowly on the soil.

 On the other hand, porous soaker hose watering irrigation is made to allow water to seep or to leak water all along the length of the hose.